Invite friends and family to read the obituary and add memories.

 It is with profound heartache that his wife announces the passing of Bradley Kent Marks, age 62, who left us on October 29, 2025.
 Born on December 17, 1962, in Harrisburg, PA, to the late Cynthia (Kramer) and James Marks.
 Brad was a beloved husband, brother, and friend.
+In 2025 he confessed that Jesus was his lord and savior.

 Brad graduated from Red Land High School in 1980 and went on to earn his bachelor's degree in business administration from The Pennsylvania State University in 1984.
 He dedicated 34 years as a Logistics Management Specialist in the NAVSUP Weapon Systems Support International Program.

-Brad found joy in the simple pleasures of life: listening to a variety of music—from jazz and classical to progressive rock, developing a flair for cooking.
-His wife often enjoyed "fancy eggs” that he used to prepare.
+Brad found joy in the simple pleasures of life: listening to a variety of music-from jazz and classical to progressive rock, developing a flair for cooking.
+His wife often enjoyed "fancy eggs" that he used to prepare.
 Brad also mastered refinishing furniture.
 He cherished his beloved cat, Sasha, and embraced every moment with a youthful spirit, often taking on the role of the class clown because he enjoyed making moments more lighthearted.
+And Penn State will be eternally his favorite football team.

-He is survived by his beloved wife of 30 years, Timberle Cero, his brother; Gregory (Sherry) Marks, and his loving niece Shannon Marks.
+He is survived by his beloved wife of 30 years, Timberle Cero, his brother; Gregory and his wife Sherry Marks, a niece and 2 nephews.
+He is preceded in death his loving niece Shannon Marks and his oldest brother Jeffrey Marks.
 Brad will be remembered as a gentle soul and a supportive presence in the lives of those who knew him.
 His legacy of kindness and joy will forever remain in our hearts.
+To honor Brad's wishes, a memorial service will be held on Saturday, March 28th at 2pm at Timberle and Bradley's home.
+Please reach out to Timberle for more information.

 Donations are asked to be sent to the Suicide Prevention Hotline in an effort to support those in need and raise awareness around mental health challenges.

-Visits: 95
+Visits: 191

 This site is protected by reCAPTCHA and the